-At the time of the investigation of this part of the subject, there was an "early delivery" to persons who paid the postman a gratuity; the letters were left without the payment of postage-that was called for afterwards; and it appeared that out of 637 letters deliverable in the same district, 570 were delivered in half an hour, where the man had not to collect the postage, and that it took one hour and a half to deliver the remaining 67 where he had to collect the postage; consequently, the one delivery was about twenty-five times as quick as the other.
+At the time of the investigation of this part of the sub- Early delivery and saving of ject, there was an "early delivery" to persons who paid the time. postman a gratuity; the letters were left without the payment of postage-that was called for afterwards; and it appeared that out of 637 letters deliverable in the same district, 570 were delivered in half an hour, where the man had not to collect the postage, and that it took one hour and a half to deliver the remaining 67 where he had to collect the postage; consequently, the one delivery was about twenty-five times as quick as the other.

 It appears, then, that the great desideratum is, that the postage of all letters should be paid in advance.
-There would, then, not only be no stopping to collect the postage, but probably it would soon be unnecessary even to await the opening of the door, as every house would be provided with a box + into which the letter-carrier would drop the letters, and, having knocked, he would pass on as fast as he could walk.
-By this means a man would go through a district of moderate extent in half an hour, and deliver within it almost any number of letters: for it must be borne in mind, that in a town (and at present we are only considering the arrangements for towns) a letter carrier's walk
+There would, then, not only be no stopping to collect the postage, but probably it would soon be unnecessary even to await the opening of the door, as every house would be provided with a box \ into which the letter-carrier would drop the letters, and, having knocked, he would pass on as fast as he could walk.
+By this means a man would go through a district of moderate extent in half an hour, and deliver within it almost any number of letters; for it must be borne in mind, that in a town (and at present we are only considering the arrangements for towns) a letter-carrier's walk would scarcely be lengthened by an increase, however great, in the number of letters to be delivered; and that even the number of houses at which he would have to call, would be increased but in a low ratio; and the greater the number of letters the shorter need be the walk given to each man, and the better for the government, as a profit of two hundred per cent. is paid by each letter, and that profit increases as the number of letters increase.
+Every tradesman knows that the same establishment, when once organized, can do double the quantity of business without any thing like that increase to the outlay.